Unsupervised Foundation Model-Agnostic Slide-Level Representation Learning: Experiments results

 \paragraph{Linear probing few-shot classification} We also evaluate \ac{cobra} in a few-shot setting across 10 runs for high-performance tasks, where the mean patch embeddings of at least one \ac{fm} scores an average macro-AUC of $>$ 0.7 across the five folds of the full classification and where the \ac{tcga} cohorts contain at least 50 cases per class.
-These tasks are NSCLC Subtyping, \textit{ESR1}, \textit{PGR} and \textit{ERBB2} expression prediction in BRCA, and BRAF mutation and MSI status in COAD (see \cref{fig:few-shot}).

-Even though \ac{cobra} was only trained on very few samples and with only one modality, we observe that it is still robust enough to achieve high few-shot performance compared to the other slide encoders.
+These tasks are NSCLC Subtyping, \textit{STK11}, \textit{EGFR} and \textit{TP53} mutation in LUAD, \textit{ESR1}, \textit{PGR} and \textit{ERBB2} expression in BRCA, and \textit{BRAF} mutation, Sidedness and MSI status prediction in COAD (see \cref{fig:few-shot}).
+Although \ac{cobra} was only trained on very few samples and with only one modality, we observe that it is still robust enough to achieve high few-shot performance compared to the other slide encoders.
 On the BRCA tasks, it slightly outperforms the competition, while it substantially exceeds the results of the other models on the COAD tasks.
 We provide further results and information about the few shot experiments in \cref{sec:supp-lp-results}.
+Interestingly, slide encoders demonstrate greater robustness with fewer training samples compared to their mean patch embedding baselines, as all slide encoders except GigaPath consistently outperform their corresponding baselines.